magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 The first plot to consider is the phylogenetic binning of contigs.
 In our workflow the binning was accomplished using metagenomic reads and the assembled contigs from metaSPAdes.
 This produces a two outputs of specific interest, an abundance file and a list of the bins.
 The latter is in FASTA format and one file per bin exist.
 Our script reads these files and generate a list of contigs with information about the contig abundance and which bin it belongs to.
 Then, we plot the contig's GC% vs. abundance using [ggplot](https://ggplot2.tidyverse.org/index.html) in R and color it by bin.
 A metagenome-assembled genome (MAG), or bin, typically has a well-clustered layout in this plot.
 ![here](binning.png)

-**Taxonomic abundance plot**
-Taxonomic abundances can be calculated from the metaproteomics data using the summed abundances (not log2'ed!) of all proteins per bin.
-The most abundant community member at all time points is Bin1, *Hungateiclostridium thermocellum*.
+Taxonomic abundance plots can be calculated either from metaproteomics or metatranscriptomics data, using the summed abundances (not log2'ed!) of all mRNA/proteins per bin.
+Here we calculated the summed LFQ (label-free quantification) values reported by MaxQuant.
+The most abundant community member at all time points was Bin1, *Hungateiclostridium thermocellum*.
 ![here](taxonomic_abundance.png)

-**Overview of all CAZymes in the microbial community**
+Further, we can generate an overview of all CAZymes in the microbial community.
+This can of course be made for any functional annotation, but here we are focussing on CAZymes.

+MORE INFO

 This suggests that Bin1 (*Hungateiclostridium thermocellum*) is the main polysaccharide hydrolyser, and further, that it utilizes cellulosomes, i.e. large enzyme complexes with many enzymes simulateously degrading cellulose.
 The monomer, glucose, is used by the many suger fermenters.
 ![here](cazyme_counts.png)